FeatherZhong/Azure-Kinect-Tutorial/Open3D_pipeline.md

 #### 2. Register fragments
 This step align the fragments created from step1 in a global space.
-At first, Open3D read the `.ply` and `.json` file pairs which contain fragments and pose graphs, then we compute the alignment between any two fragments using the function `compute_initial_registration`.If two fragments are adjacent, the rough alignments is determined by an aggregating RGBD odometry obtained from step1 using [ICP registration](http://www.open3d.org/docs/release/tutorial/Basic/icp_registration.html#icp-registration), on the contrary, we call `register_point_cloud_fpfh` using RANSAC or [Fast global registration](http://www.open3d.org/docs/release/tutorial/Advanced/fast_global_registration.html#fast-global-registration) which is less reliable to perform global registration.
+At first, Open3D read the `.ply` and `.json` file pairs which contain fragments and pose graphs created from step1, then we compute the alignment between any two fragments using the function `compute_initial_registration`.If two fragments are adjacent, the rough alignments is determined by an aggregating RGBD odometry obtained from step1 using [ICP registration](http://www.open3d.org/docs/release/tutorial/Basic/icp_registration.html#icp-registration), on the contrary, we call `register_point_cloud_fpfh` using RANSAC or [Fast global registration](http://www.open3d.org/docs/release/tutorial/Advanced/fast_global_registration.html#fast-global-registration) which is less reliable to perform global registration.

 After we compute the transformations between fragments, the function `update_posegrph_for_scene` builds a pose graph for multiway registration of all fragments.The nodes is fragments which is typically geometries (e.g., point clouds or RGBD images)  $\{P_{i}\}$ associated with a pose matrix $\{T_{i}\}$ which transforms $\{P_{i}\}$ into the global space.